 Super Bowl | Fortitude Valley

 To say that you’ll be tempted to start with dessert is an understatement.
 Deep fried ice cream anyone?!
 Super Bowl has everything bar a half-time show.
-From side dishes to banquets, you’ll find what you’re looking for.
+She’s a little gritty, but you’ll be sitting pretty with everything from side dishes to banquets.
 If you still can’t decide, we suggest the roast duck laksa.
 You’ll be wonton more.

 Sichuan Bang Bang | Paddington, Kenmore & Wilston

 Wok (or drive) on down to Sichuan Bang Bang for Chinese cuisine with a modern twist.
 We’re drooling over the Mongolian lamb ribs with chilli, ginger, sesame and the eternally controversial coriander.
 For all you legendary Rick and Morty fans – yes, Sichuan is an alternate way of spelling Szechuan, and yes, they have Sichuan/Szechuan sauce.
 It won’t take you nine more seasons to get that dipping sauce, Morty.
 This is defs a mid-week dinner meet with your mates.